Addison Road station

-Addison Road–Seat Pleasant is a rapid-transit railway station on the Washington Metro's Blue and Silver Lines.
+Addison Road station is a rapid transit station on the Washington Metro's Silver and Blue Lines.
 It is operated by the Washington Metropolitan Area Transit Authority, who opened it in 1980.
 It was the eastern end of the Blue Line until 2004.
 The station is in Seat Pleasant on Central Avenue, although its official address puts it in Capitol Heights.